lavanyanigam/VLG-Blog/README.md

 **Diffusion Models**
 Diffusion models were initially underexplored.
 They were actually inspired by physics, and more specifically, non-equilibrium thermodynamics.

 The concept was first introduced in a 2015 paper by Jascha Sohl-Dickstein[^4].
 Their idea was: what if we take a real image, slowly destroy it by adding static noise until it is unrecognizable, and then teach a neural network to reverse that exact process?
 Despite the brilliant theory, without the practical applications, diffusion didn't gain popularity.
-It wasn't until 2020, when Jonathan Ho and his team introduced **DDPMs (Denoising Diffusion Probabilistic Models)**[^2], that the AI community realized this noise-reversing method could actually rival existing image generators like **GANs (Generative Adversarial Networks)**[^1].
+It wasn't until 2020, when Jonathan Ho and his team introduced **DDPMs (Denoising Diffusion Probabilistic Models)**[^2], that the AI community realized this noise-reversing method could actually rival existing image generators like **GANs (Generative Adversarial Networks)**[^8].

 Researchers realized that running this denoising process on high-resolution pixel grids was too slow.
 Compressing the image into a smaller mathematical representation, do the denoising there, and decompressing it at the end would be better.
 This birthed **Latent Diffusion Models (LDMs)**.
 Models like **Stable Diffusion, Midjourney**, and **DALL-E** exploded onto the scene, capable of generating realistic images on consumer hardware, and making diffusion the champion of the visual AI world.

 ---

-# Text-to-Image Conditioning with Latent Diffusion Models
+# Text-to-Image Conditioning with Latent Diffusion Models[^1]

 ![Diagram showing text-to-image conditioning in LDMs](images_blog/ldms.png)